GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/openstack_cloud_provider.md

 ```

 #### 6) Get the floating IP of the admin workstation in OpenStack
+We fetch the IP address of the **admin workstation** to SSH into this VM and
+configure the **OpenStack Cloud Provider**.

+> **Note:** _The following command assumes that the admin workstation was
+> created using the Terraform scripts from the [Install Anthos Bare Metal on OpenStack with Terraform](quickstart.md#3-configure-and-execute-terraform)
+> guide.
+If your environment was set up differently set the IP address of the
+> admin host appropriately._

 ```sh
 # you can use this one line command if you have `jq` CLI tool installed; if not
 # use the "openstack floating ip list --tags=abm_ws_floatingip" to get the IP